What is the current state of the retail industry? To no one’s surprise, most retailers see customer service as their most important challenge.

 While that could mean conversion rates are often misunderstood – and could actually be higher – it could also mean many retailers are not stepping up to fight online by upgrading their retail technology to assess how effective they are at capturing the dollars in their own stores.

-Customers notice dirty stores.
-The focus on presenting your products free from dust should be a priority.
+Customers have always noticed dirty stores but the post pandemic attention to cleanliness should remain at a high.
+The focus on presenting your products clean and free from dust should be a priority.
 And while the old restaurant adage if you can lean you can clean sounds good, employees rarely do it on their own.
 Maybe that’s why...

 56% of respondents answered they could not run a white glove across any shelf, rack, or product and not see dust on it.